yegor256/blog/_posts/2015/feb/2015-02-16-it-is-not-a-school.md

 What is the solution?

-I believe that in the software business, there is only one workaround&mdash;blame the project for your own deficiencies in education, skills, or information.
+I believe that in the software business, there is only one workaround---blame the project for your own deficiencies in education, skills, or information.
 I'm being absolutely serious.
 Let's discuss a few practical situations.